 In the end, if you're a confident driver you'll be fine.
 The bigger highways are of a good standard and if you're vehicle is ok on unsealed roads you'll make it to everywhere even if it takes a bit (hours) longer than you planned.
 If you're in a large camper van then make sure to check the roads out before you go.

 We used a combination of maps.me and google maps but found that neither of them really prepared us for the roads ahead.
 Maps.me by default shows you the shortest route regardless of the road quality/size and google maps didn't seem to be very up to date with the area.
 For example it tried to send us through Montenegro to get into Kosovo when there were several borders from Serbia which were open and much closer.

-Our advice for planning your routes in the Balkans:
+Our top tips for driving in the Balkans:

 -Cross check between at least two navigation systems.

 -Use the satellite option on Google maps to see how big the road is.

 -Search Youtube for the name of the road and see if there are videos of people driving it to see the quality of the road.

 -Ask locals, the roads in the Balkans are constantly being redone as many of them look towards joining the European Union.
 The locals will know where the best route is.

 -Remember an extra 50km of sealed road beats bumping your way down even 10km of unsealed road so sometimes the longer route makes sense.